 Manuscripts should be submitted to the e-submission system at http://www.kjis.org.

-Hard copies of a manuscript are not accepted.
+Hard copies are not accepted.

 Authors publishing in the journal will be asked to sign a Copyright Transfer Agreement Form.
 In signing the form it is assumed that authors have obtained permission to use any copyrighted material.
 All authors must read and agree to the conditions outlined in the form, and must sign the form or agree that the corresponding author can sign on their behalf.
 Manuscripts cannot be published until a signed form has been received.